Naturally Daily

 How Taking Care of Yourself While Working Is So Important

 Productivity and career are important aspects of life.
-But a good health is The most primary concern that many working professionals tend to forget.
+But good health is The most primary concern that many working professionals tend to forget.

 In Japan, overwork is one of the primary reasons for death, while in the USA one-fourth of the corporates feel that job is their no. 1 reason for stress.